for-glory/angular-rxjs-php-laravel-with-testing/README.md

 * Show a UI where users can upload new files, and show the list of files uploaded so far
 * A way to "preview" the uploaded files.
 For images, we want to see the image, and for mp4's, play the video.

-It also goes with out saying, your project should include a `README` that explains how to run it, set it up, run any tests if you have them, etc.
+Your project should include a `README` that explains how to run it, set it up and run any tests if you have them, etc.

 **MAKE SURE YOU TEST YOUR INSTRUCTIONS YOURSELF**.